 Grief Tip 1: Grab a Weapon

 I like to grab the M14 as soon as the first round starts.
-This will allow me to kill zombies quickly with a head shot.
+This will allow me to kill zombies quickly with a headshot.
 Due to its range, I will be able to steal zombies from the enemy team across the map.

 Grief Tip 2: Don't Hesitate Picking Up Power-Ups

-In Survival Mode it is a good idea to announce a power up before you pick it up.
-However, in Grief only one team benefits from most Power-Ups.
+In Survival Mode, it is a good idea to announce a Power-Up before you pick it up.
+However, in Grief, only one team benefits from most Power-Ups.
 So, while you are waiting for your team to reload their weapons a player on the other team swoops in and grabs the Max-Ammo.

-In Grief you should jump on a Power-Up as soon as you can, with the exception of Fire-Sales.
+In Grief, you should jump on a Power-Up as soon as you can, with the exception of Fire-Sales.
 These are the only Power-Ups that are shared by both teams, it doesn't matter who grabs it.
 I will often not pick it up.
-Instead I will tell my team there is one on the board, and then head immediately for a Mystery Box location.
-By the time the other team picks up the Power-Up I will already be in a better position to beat them to the box.
+Instead, I will tell my team there is one on the board, and then head immediately for a Mystery Box location.
+By the time the other team picks up the Power-Up, I will already be in a better position to beat them to the box.

 Grief Tip 3: Don't Stab/Shoot Opponents in Early Rounds

-I often become the victim of a viscous knife attack on round one and two.
+I often become the victim of a vicious knife attack on round one and two.
 This very rarely will prevent me from getting any kills, but will instead prevent the player that is messing with me from getting any kills.
 This will also get me used to reacting to this type of attack early in the game.